WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   rate based on user-perception (considering that most monitors only refresh at 60Hz, and even movies are shot at 24fps), rather than maximizing data-acquisition rate.
-- **Cross-Platform:** Obviously most customers will use Windows, but supporting our POSIX cousins is important to many customers.
-And developers...
+- **Cross-Platform:** Obviously most customers will use Windows, but supporting POSIX is important to many customers.
 - **Open-Source:** ENLIGHTEN is by-and-for scientists.
 We should prioritize openness and transparency.
 - **Raw data:** we should always prefer offering unprocessed, raw data.
 We don't